ChrisW-priv/PersonalVault/projects/Personalized OS.md

         - Work etc.
     - Be able to easily swith between them.
 But also to copy stuff between
 - [ ] Separate server deployable, but working on a local laptop as well.
-    - Here, I want to also be able to work in hibrid mode: be able to connect to the server from normal laptop and work on that.

 ## Action Items